Jane Percy, Duchess of Northumberland: Early life

 Jane Richard was born in Edinburgh in 1958.
 She is one of four children of the stockbroker John Richard (1933–2003), as well as sororal grandniece of the all-round sportsman Max Woosnam.
-Her mother, Angela, Lady Buchan-Hepburn (née Scott), is the owner of Kailzie Gardens, an income-generating family garden located in the Scottish Borders.
+Her mother, Angela, Lady Buchan-Hepburn (née Scott), was the owner of Kailzie Gardens, an income-generating family garden located in the Scottish Borders.
 Her parents divorced in the early 1970s and both remarried; her stepmother Christine was a Conservative group leader on the City of Edinburgh Council, while her stepfather was Sir Ninian Buchan-Hepburn, 6th Baronet (1922–1992).

 As a child, Jane Richard helped her mother maintain Kailzie Gardens and aspired to become a champion figure-skater, practicing for the Scottish Junior Championships at Murrayfield Ice Rink.
 She quit when she was 13 and was enrolled at Cobham Hall School in Kent.

 Marriage

 At the age of 16, Jane Richard met the 17-year-old Lord Ralph Percy at his cousin's birthday party, and later followed him to Oxford, where he attended Christ Church, Oxford at the University of Oxford, and she took a secretarial course.
-They married on 21 July 1979 at Traquair Parish Church, despite being deemed too young by their parents.
+They married on 21 July 1979 at Traquair Parish Church, despite, now aged 21, being deemed too young by their parents.
 The pair have four children: Katie (b.
 23 June 1982), a gun-maker, motorcycle mechanic and racing driver;

 George (b.
 4 May 1984), the heir apparent to the dukedom; Melissa (b.
 20 May 1987), a fashion designer and former professional tennis player; and Max (b.
 26 May 1990), an investment analyst.

 The couple lived in a farmhouse in Northumberland until 1995, when Lord Ralph's brother Henry, 11th Duke of Northumberland, died from heart failure after an overdose of amphetamines, and Ralph succeeded to the dukedom.
 As old family friends, the Duke and Duchess attended the wedding of Prince William and Catherine Middleton.